RahulModi1310/3d-carousel-component/README.md

 ## Issues??🐛

-- Having any issues or found any bugs, feel free to reach me on github.📧
+- Having any issues or found any bugs, feel free to reach me on github - [click here](https://github.com/RahulModi1310/3d-carousel-component/issues).📧

 ## Special Mention💕

-- Special Thanks to [Akshit Gupta](https://github.com/AkshitGuptaIITR) for the constant motivation and support.
+- Special Thanks to [Akshit Gupta](https://github.com/AkshitGuptaIITR) for constant motivation and support.